zbyte-prog/zbyte-prog/README.md

 You can click the Preview link to take a look at your changes.
 --->

 I can also be found at zbyte-king@github.com & z-byte-prog@github.com.
 Sponsorship would be so helpful so I can take a coding boot camp.
-I’m currently teaching myself at the moment.
+I’m currently teaching myself at the moment.I need all the help I can get.